vaugharj1717/SpringBootDemo/demo/src/readme.txt

 em.getTransaction.commit()      Commits DB transaction em.getTransaction.rollback()    Rolls back DB transactions em.createQuery(String query)        Used to create a Query object.
 Query object uses JPQL (Java persistence query language... more info below)
+    -Queries will be written in JPQL (Java Persistence Query Language...)
+    -JPQL is similar to SQL, but lets us think in terms of objects instead of tables and columns -ex) select u from user u
+    -If you want to grab related entities, use JOIN FETCH (only using JOIN won't bring the data into our system) -ex) select u from User u JOIN FETCH u.UserDetails ud -This will return all users and also populate the UserDetails field for each one.
+    -If you didn't FETCH JOIN data, but try to access it anyways, Spring will do a hidden query automatically to get the data for you
-    -The query is a JPQL query (Java Persistence Query Language) -Since Spring will automatically fill in linked entities for us, we don't need to do too many joins -ex) instead of doing "SELECT u FROM User u JOIN UserDetails ud" we can just do "SELECT u FROM User u" then, when/if we need to access the UserDetails object, Spring Boot will get that data for us automatically behind the scenes when we try to access it
+        -ex) instead of doing "SELECT u FROM User u JOIN UserDetails ud" we can just do "SELECT u FROM User u" then, when/if we need to access the UserDetails object, Spring Boot will get that data for us automatically.
-        -TAKEAWAY: Complex JOINS normally not necessary.
+        -TAKEAWAY: Complex JOINS can sometimes be avoided.
 Just SELECT one type of entity and when you need to access a related entity just use that objects .getXYZ() function to "grab" that entity.
 You can traverse through the "entity-graph" simply through entity's getter methods.
+        -ex) objectA.getObjectB().getObjectC().getData();
+        -Doing things this way can cause performance issues when it comes to large amounts of data, for now we should be fine and can fine tune things down the road.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Interfacing